 Scott Nadler

-I have over 45 years of hands-on experience building, leading and turning around organizations and supporting senior executives in both the private and public sectors.
+I spent over 50 years building, leading and turning around organizations and supporting senior executives in both the private and public sectors.
 My very mixed experience includes sustainability, environment, development, real estate, transportation, regulation, business-to-business (B2B) sales and customer service, and international collaboration.

 ScottNadler-b